Urinary Tract Infections In Kids

 - Not enough consumption of water.
 Children often have the ‘out of sight, out of mind’ attitude to water.
 A busy day filled with work and play can easily keep them away from optimum levels of water consumption for long.

-- Congenital anomalies which leave the child predisposed to certain conditions and ailments associated with the urinary tract.
+- Congenital anomalies like Vesico ureteric reflux, which leaves the child predisposed to certain conditions and ailments associated with the urinary tract.

 - Backward flow of urine from the bladder to the kidneys (reflux).